Cancel anytime

 Growth Trajectory and Initiatives

-Recent Initiatives: Prior to acquisition, WTW focused on digital transformation, strategic acquisitions, and expanding its service offerings.
+Recent Initiatives: Prior to the acquisition, WTW focused on digital transformation, expanding its service offerings, and strengthening client relationships.

 Summary